What is Apache Userdir Module and why is it disabled on shared servers?

 2. When the mod_userdir module is used for accessing a website, the traffic is added to the total of the users through which visitors access the website but not to the bandwidth usage of the user who is a real website owner.

 3. mod_userdir should be disabled for root access in order to make the server protected from modification by non-root users, thus, you need to include a "UserDir disabled root" into your configuration.

 As you may know, we tend to introduce the latest technology in order to protect your account and data all the time.
 The mod_userdir module is currently disabled on our shared servers that allows us to increase the security level and decrease chances of your account as well as server from being hacked.
 This is in line with our highest security standards and lets us provide you with the level of security you expect from us.

 Of course, it is possible to disable/enable Apache mod_userdir for separate accounts having root access that is available on our VPS and Dedicated servers only.

 In order to do it, access your WHM with the root details > go to Security Center > choose Apache mod_userdir Tweak:

 In order to allow/prevent the website access using the mod_userdir module, you need to do the following:

-2. When mod_userdir Protection is disabled, but some specific users still would like to use it, select the appropriate Exclude Protection checkboxes in order to make mod_userdir available for these users
+2. When mod_userdir Protection is enabled, but some specific users still would like to use mod_userdir, select the appropriate Exclude Protection checkboxes in order to make mod_userdir available for these users.

 3. If you have selected the Exclude Protection checkbox, it is possible to allow additional users to access these hosts using the mod_userdir module.
 In order to do this, insert their usernames in the Additional Users text box (for entering multiple users, separate each account username with a space).